January 1983, the NBL - USA issued their new rulebook.

 Japan: In 1978 BMX started in Japan.
 The JBA had about 14.000 license holders.
 Lack of space is the main problem in Japan, its very hard to built tracks because of that.
 There were 11 official tracks.
 At each race an average of about 200 riders showed up.
 Young people in Japan have very little time for BMX or any other sport due to school and their study.
 Many children want to become member of JBA but race very rarely.
 Preparations are under way for the 1984 Worlds in Japan.
 Honda is very interested and might become main-sponsor of the I.BMX.F.
 Worlds in Japan.

 Canada: In Canada BMX started in 1978 as well.
 About 3.000 licenses at the moment and 36 official BMX tracks have been built.
 Right now about 15 new tracks were being built.
 A full-time staff is handling BMX.
-The Government does think of BMX as skate-boarding (not a serious sport!), which slows down the development of the sport in Canada.
+The Government does think of BMX as skate-boarding (not a serious sport!), these ideas slow down the development of the sport in Canada.

 France: BMX growing steadily.
 Number of license holders this year up to 2.250.